 ING has implemented the AIRB approach for credit risk.
-Therefore, ING uses the rating-based approach (RBA) for investments in tranches of asset-backed securities (ABS) and mortgage-backed securities (MBS) which have been rated by external rating agencies.
+As a consequence, ING uses the rating based approach (RBA) for investments in tranches of asset-backed securities (ABS) and mortgage-backed securities (MBS) which have been rated by external rating agencies.
 Rating agencies which are used by ING under the RBA include Standard & Poor's, Fitch and Moody's.